arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 #### With OpenMV

-PWM outputs can be controlled with micropython in a very flexible manner by using built-in functions as shown below:
+PWM outputs can be controlled with MicroPython easily by using built-in functions as shown below:

 First, we need to identify the `Timer` and `Channel` used by the `PWM` output to be used.
 For this, search for the desired pin on the [STM32H747 datasheet](https://www.st.com/resource/en/datasheet/stm32h747ai.pdf) from page 89.